By Dougie Belmore, Head of Payments, CYBG, Clydesdale Bank

 The ability to interact on a formal and informal basis with other participants provides an excellent opportunity to broaden networks, and to get to the heart of the aspects which are currently challenging our industry.

-I would hope that my session will provide a broader perspective on the rapid pace of change which is impacting our industry, both regulation driven and from new and emerging participant.
+I would hope that my session provided a broader perspective on the rapid pace of change which is impacting our industry, both regulation driven and from new and emerging participant.

 How can risk professionals address the evolution of payments infrastructure with increased non-bank entrants in the market?